janekb04/glfwpp/README.md

 To use, just clone the repo (recursively) and link against the target `GLFWPP` using CMake.
 Alternatively, just copy-paste the headers and include `glfwpp.h` (not recommended).
 Make sure to disable building the examples by setting the option `GLFWPP_BUILD_EXAMPLES` to `OFF`, if you don't want them built, as they are built by default.

-`glfw3native.h` is not yet implemented.
+Note: `glfw3native.h` is not yet implemented.

-Event handling and `glfw::Event` is currently being reworked.
-There could be breaking changes coming.
 # Main features
 * Error handling using exceptions (defined in `error.h`).
 * Scoped enums for all GLFW constants